cunnie/docs/bosh_create_dns_server.md

   Started compiling packages > bind-9-9.10.2/9e6f17bcebdc0acf860adf28de34e5a091c32173.
 Failed: Action Failed get_task: Task 3441c0a4-ce13-4d02-4e12-5c04f886145d result: Compiling package bind-9-9.10.2: Running packaging script: Command exited with 2; Truncated stdout: a - unix/time.o...
 ```

+We modify the packaging script to help us debug:

-The first thing to do is edit the packaging script, change `set -e` to `set +e` (we don't want the compilation to abort when it hits an error) and append `sleep 600` at the end of the script (so the script will linger long enough for us to debug).
+* change `set -e` to `set +e` (we don't want the compilation to abort when it hits an error)
+* append `sleep 600` at the end of the script (so the script will linger long enough for us to debug).

 ```
 vim packages/bind-9-9.10.2/packaging